 Now here’s the important part: The bit depth and sampling rate of CD-quality audio is 16-bit (bit-depth) /44.1kHz (sampling rate).
 Hi-res audio, on the other hand, uses a minimum bit-depth of 24-bits and a minimum sampling rate of 48kHz — the next steps above CD resolution, though many files offer much higher sampling rates.
 Combined, a higher sampling rate with a higher bit-depth should result in more detail, subtlety, and nuance in music and an expanded frequency range (deeper bass, higher treble).
 In theory, all this translates into music that sounds more realistic, deep, and rich.

-So if increasing bit depths and sampling rates result in higher quality audio, why did Sony and Philips (the co-creators of the CD audio standard) settle on 16-bit/44.1kHz?
+So if increasing bit depths and sampling rates results in higher-quality audio, why did Sony and Philips (the co-creators of the CD audio standard) settle on 16-bit/44.1kHz?
 Many argue that these values are all you need to faithfully reproduce analog music because of the limitations of human hearing.
-We can’t actually hear the difference between audio sampled at 44.1 and 96kHz, they claim, because 44.1kHz already exceeds the threshold of frequencies that we can detect.
-The same argument is made when it comes to bit-depth.
+We can’t actually hear the difference between audio sampled at 44.1kHz and 96kHz, they claim, because 44.1kHz already exceeds the threshold of frequencies that we can detect.
+The same argument is made when it comes to bit depth.